MaciejUberna/GitExercises/README.md

 # Starter Web Project

 This is a simple website project for showing how to use Git and Github together.
-Adding a line for a rebasing example.
+Adding a line for a rebasing example, than more changes from my-feature n=branch too.

 ## Introduction